RamV13/scrabble/overview.md

 - yojson - for serializing/deserializing data to and from JSON
 - js_of_ocaml - for developing a browser-compatible GUI
 - str - for easier string processing
-- node - for serving web pages and forwarding requests to the OCaml server
+- NodeJS (not an opam package) - for serving web pages and forwarding requests to the OCaml server

 \* use `opam update` and `opam upgrade` to fix unbound value compile errors